warrior1211421/Gaming-Techies/content/posts/best-keyboards-for-valorant-top-5-list.md

   ### Mechanical Keys

-  Mechanical keys are the biggest reason why people prefer gaming keyboards over others.
+  Mechanical keys are the biggest reason why people prefer gaming mechanical keyboards over others.
 It increases the durability of the keyboard, suppresses the noise, and provides a satisfying click sound whenever you press a button.
 The mechanism behind a mechanical key is known as a switch.
 This switch is responsible for decreasing the response time and silencing the key noise.
-Moreover, you don’t have to press a mechanical key is hard as other keyboards to get the job done.
+Moreover, you don’t have to press a mechanical key as hard as other keyboards to get the job done.

   ### Spill Resistance